tux4kids/tuxmath/doc/README.txt

   Comets are crashing towards the friendly penguins in their igloos, and you must destroy the comets by solving their equations.

+  As of version 1.7.0, TuxMath also includes a completely new game activity, "Factoroids", which gives practice in factoring numbers and simplifying fractions, as well as zapping rocks floating through space.

 Installation